scottfr/SystemsBook/11 Going Global/Going Global.md

 </html>
 ````

-The key goal of this chapter is not that you completely understand this, but rather that you be able to adapt it to your own needs.
+The key goal of this chapter is not that you completely understand this, but rather that you will be able to adapt it to your own needs.
 There are a lot of additional changes that could be made to this demonstration.
-You could clean up the control panel and make it look more attractive by adding some CSS rules, you could add additional inputs to control other parts of the model, you could show the user the trajectory of the population instead of just the final value.
+You could clean up the control panel and make it look more attractive by adding some CSS rules.
+You could add additional inputs to control other parts of the model.
+You could show the user the trajectory of the population instead of just the final value.
 Go ahead and experiment with this example to see what you can make it do.

 ## Additional Tips